scotthovestadt/bouchon/README.md

 TODO

-## Using bouchon for integration tests
+## Use bouchon for integration testing

 Bouchon is providing an API useful for integration tests.